Housing and Innovation in Revit (HIR)

 4. Tabulate this data neatly in a table, graph, or chart that presents the information clearly.

-1. The standard unit of measurement for these power measurements is the kilowatt per hour (kWh).
+1. The standard unit of measurement for these power measurements is the kilowatt hours (kWh).

 Microsoft Project